methylDragon/coding-notes/Python 3/04 Python 3 - Advanced Concepts.md

 [go to top](#top)

-(Copy and Deepcopy behave the same if the objects being copied are immutable types, so what I write here only applies otherwise.)
+(Copy and Deepcopy behave the same if the objects being copied are immutable types, so what I'll write here only applies otherwise.)

 Use the copy module if you're having trouble recursively copying lists or other mutable types!